 Rosuvastatin is excreted in the milk of rats.
-There are no data with respect to excretion in milk in humans (see section 4.3).
+There are no data with respect to excretion in milk in humans.

-4.11 Effects on ability to drive and use machines
+4.7 Effects on ability to drive and use machines

 Studies to determine the effect of Rosuvastatin on the ability to drive and use machines have not been conducted.
-However, based on its Pharmacodynamic properties, Rosuvastatin is unlikely to affect this ability.
+However, based on its pharmacodynamic properties, Rosuvastatin is unlikely to affect this ability.
 When driving vehicles or operating machines, it should be taken into account that dizziness may occur during treatment.

-4.12 Undesirable effects
+4.8 Undesirable effects